 Represented a father of four killed in a motorcycle-car accident, and recovered $3,825,000

-Ms. Darling is also the Chair of the Education Law practice, a service created in response to increasing requests by parents of learning disabled children for assistance in securing timely educational evaluations, services and accommodations for their children in public and private school settings under federal and state law.
+Ms. Darling is also Of Counsel of the Education Law practice, a service created in response to increasing requests by parents of learning disabled children for assistance in securing timely educational evaluations, services and accommodations for their children in public and private school settings under federal and state law.